-This work was supported by the National Science Foundation (grant number CMMI-1235539), the Army Research Office (W911NF-11-1-0046 and W911NF-12-1-0433), and U.S. Army (W81XWH-10-2-0076).
+This work was supported by the National Science Foundation (Grant No. CCF-1317433), the Army Research Office (W911NF-12-1-0433), and the Office of Naval Research (N00014-13-1-0563).
 The authors affirm that the views expressed herein are solely their own, and do not represent the views of the United States government or any agency thereof.
-Thanks to Boris Schauerte for his help collecting the stimulus set for our second experiment.
-We wish to thank reviewers for valuable comments.
+Thanks to Boris Schauerte for his help collecting the Flickr dataset.
+We wish to thank reviewers for their valuable comments.